aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/slideimageformat/_index.md

 ---
 title: SlideImageFormat
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Determines format in which slide image will be saved for presentation to HTML export.
+description:  Determines format in which slide image will be saved for presentation to HTML export.
 type: docs
 weight: 501
 url: /java/com.aspose.slides/slideimageformat/